Last updated 07/31/2023

 The authority shall pay the same reimbursement for a health service regardless of whether the service is provided in person or using any permissible telemedicine application or technology.

-Oregon will reimburse “dental care providers” for ‘remote patient monitoring’, which is defined as “personal health and dental information is collected by dental care providers in one location then transmitted electronically to a dentist in a distant site location for use in care”
+- Remote member monitoring, where personal health and dental information is collected by dental care providers in one location then transmitted electronically to a dentist in a distant site location for use in care

 CONDITIONS